|

 The things of that day though are future in their entirety and have nothing to do with man during the present day and time.
 Man during the present day and time is still living during the day of Christ’s shame, reproach, and rejection; and the attitude that Christians are to exhibit toward the “things” to which Christ came must parallel the attitude that Christ took toward these things when He was upon earth the first time.

-When Christ returns to earth the second time, He will once again come to His Own things and to His Own people; but this time He will come into possession of His Own things, and His Own people will receive Him.
+When Christ returns to earth the second time, He will once again come to His own things and to His own people; but this time He will come into possession of His own things, and His own people will receive Him.

 Many of the things to which Christ came in the past and will come in the future, given to Him by the Father, are presently being extended to Christians.
-Overcoming Christians are to inherit with Christ; and, insofar as the heavenly aspect of the kingdom is concerned, these Christians are to participate with Christ in the things to which He came almost two millenniums ago.
+Overcoming Christians are to inherit with Christ; and, insofar as the heavenly aspect of the kingdom is concerned, these Christians are to participate with Christ in the things to which He came almost two millennia ago.
 Christians occupying their proper place in Christ’s rejection, shame, and reproach today will result in these same Christians occupying their proper place in Christ’s acceptance, glory, and exaltation yet future.

 2) My Throne, My Father’s Throne

 The Son is presently seated with His Father on His Father’s throne (Psalm 110:1).
-But, at the end of Man’s Day — for the duration of the millennium, when the Lord’s Day will exist on earth — Christ will sit on His own throne; and it will be during this time that the overcomer’s promise in Revelation 3:21 will be fulfilled.
+But, at the end of Man’s Day — for the duration of the Millennium, when the Lord’s Day will exist on earth — Christ will sit on His own throne; and it will be during this time that the overcomer’s promise in Revelation 3:21 will be fulfilled.

-Following the millennium, after all things have been brought under subjection to Christ, the kingdom shall be delivered up “to God, even the Father.”
-At that time the Son will also Himself “be subject unto Him that put all things under Him, that God may be all in all” (1 Corinthians 15:24-28).
-The Son’s throne will then cease to exist as a separate throne, and there will be one throne — “the throne of God and of the Lamb” (Revelation 22:1, 3).
+Following the Millennium, after all things have been brought under subjection to Christ, the kingdom shall be delivered upto God, even the Father.”
+At that time the Son will also Himself “be subject to Him that put all things under Him, that God may be all in all” (1 Corinthians 15:24-28).

 Scripture clearly infers that numerous provinces (worlds) exist throughout the universe, over which messianic angels rule.
 The scene presented in Job chapters one and two is that of Satan appearing in the midst of certain other angels who can only be his equals (i.e., other messianic angels who rule under God over other provinces, as Satan rules the earth under God).
 And it appears that within the sphere of God’s government of the universe these messianic angels are summoned into His presence at scheduled intervals in what could be called congresses of the sons of God.

 Scripture though begins beyond the point where man presently finds himself.
 Scripture begins at the point of revealing that messianic angels rule over provinces in the universe, simply inferring that other provinces exist [provinces other than the earth, which man is presently discovering].
-And these could only be other provinces in other solar systems [i.e., planets revolving around other stars (the earth’s sun is a medium-size star)], not only in our galaxy but probably in all the galaxies scattered throughout the universe.
-Scripture no more attempts to prove the existence of these other provinces than it does the existence of God Himself.
-As with the existence of God, Scripture simply deals with these other provinces from the standpoint that they exist, providing revelation, beginning at that point.
+And these could only be other provinces in other solar systems [i.e., planets revolving around other stars (the earth’s sun is a medium-size star)], not only in our galaxy but probably in all the estimated billions of galaxies scattered throughout the universe.

 The other messianic angels are not in view at all in this sphere of activity.
 They administer affairs over provinces unrelated to Satan’s domain and unrelated to the reason for the appearances of the first man, the first Adam, and the second Man, the last Adam.

 The creation of man, in keeping with the entire matter, is peculiar to the earth.
 Man’s creation is directly related to the governmental administration of this earth; and once man finds himself in the position that he was created to occupy (when he finds himself seated on the throne with the second Man, the last Adam, ruling over the earth), his rule will have to do with this earth alone.
-Angelic rule on the earth will be affected, for man will replace angels (Hebrews 2:5); but angelic rule elsewhere in the universe will remain completely unaffected.
-Angelic rule elsewhere in the universe had no involvement with Satan’s fall and man’s subsequent creation.

 He led a great host of the angels ruling under him in this rebellion, and his failure to succeed brought about a wrecked kingdom and the pronouncement of judgment (Isaiah 14:13-17; Genesis 1:1, 2a).